- February 8, 2022

 Immediately following a workplace injury, or as soon as possible, seek a medical exam and treatment.
-In some instances, such as certain head injuries, injuries do not show symptoms right away, so always seek medical assistance even if you think you feel fine.
+In some instances, such as common workplace injuries like certain head injuries, injuries do not show symptoms right away, so always seek medical assistance even if you think you feel fine.

 Inform the medical team of where and how the accident occurred and how the injury is affecting you.
 You don’t need to give excessive details at this stage.
 As you return for more appointments or treatments, continue to tell them how the injuries affect your daily life.

 What you tell your doctor and medical team will be included in your medical record, which then goes to the insurance company when considering your claim.